1. What options do I have to treat my pain?

-Taking opioids in the way that they have been prescribed by your doctor for the treatment of chronic pain is associated with a very low risk of becoming addicted to those opioids.
-There are some predisposing factors to opioid addiction.
-These include having a history or a family history of substance abuse or of certain psychiatric illnesses.
-The following are definitions for addiction, tolerance, and physical dependence according to the American Pain Society:
+Taking opioids in the way that they have been prescribed by your doctor for the treatment of chronic pain is associated with a low risk of becoming addicted to those opioids.
+Some people may have a higher chance of becoming addicted to opioids such as those who have a personal history or a family history of substance abuse and certain psychiatric illnesses.

-- Addiction has a genetic basis in addition to a psychological aspect to the behavior.
-Addiction is associated with a craving for the abused substance (such as an opioid), and continued, compulsive use of that substance despite harm to the person using the substance.
+- Addiction has a genetic basis and a psychological aspect.
+Addiction is associated with a craving for the abused substance (such as an opioid) and continued, compulsive use of that substance despite harm to the person using the substance.
 In addition to having a genetic predisposition, there may be an environmental influence affecting both the development and manifestation of the additive behavior.

 - Tolerance occurs after prolonged exposure to a drug.
 The effects of that drug results in progressive decrease in its effectiveness.

-- Physical Dependence is usually seen in the form of drug withdrawal after the drug has been abruptly stopped or rapidly reduced.
-It can also be seen when an opioid antagonist is given to someone who is taking an opioid.
+- Physical dependence usually is seen in the form of drug withdrawal after the drug has been abruptly stopped or rapidly reduced.
+It can also be seen when an opioid antagonist (e.g., naloxone) is given to someone who is taking an opioid.
 It is a state of adaptation.
 Withdrawal symptoms last from approximately 6 to a peak of 24 to 72 hours after the drug has been withdrawn.
-Some of the symptoms include nausea, vomiting, sweating, abdominal pain or diarrhea and can occur after taking the opioid for as short a period as 2 weeks.
+Some of the symptoms include nausea, vomiting, sweating, abdominal pain, or diarrhea.
+These symptoms can occur after taking the opioid for as short a period as 2 weeks.
 It is not a sign of addiction.

-The vast majority of injections done for the diagnosis or treatment of chronic pain are performed on an outpatient basis.
-Some are performed on inpatients, who may be already hospitalized for other reasons.
-All of them may be performed under fluoroscopic (x-ray) guidance but are sometime performed in the office without x-ray.
+Injections for diagnostic purposes or treatment of chronic pain are usually performed on an outpatient basis, although some are performed in the hospital.
+Most procedures are performed under fluoroscopic (X-ray) or ultrasound guidance.
 For any nerve block, you need to tell your doctor if you are allergic to contrast dye or if you think you may be pregnant.
 Below is a brief description of some of the more commonly performed nerve blocks by pain management specialists.

-- Stellate Ganglion Block: A stellate ganglion block is an injection that can be performed for the diagnosis of complex regional pain syndrome of the arm or hand or for treatment of pain to that area.
-It can also be used to help to improve blood flow to the hand or arm in certain conditions that result in poor circulation of the hand.
+- Stellate ganglion block: A stellate ganglion block is an injection that is performed for the treatment and management of complex regional pain syndrome (CRPS) of the hand, arm, or shoulder.
+It also can be used to help improve blood flow to the hand or arm in certain conditions that result in poor circulation of the hand.
 Side effects may include soreness in the neck where the needle was placed.
-In some instances the side effects may include droopiness of your eyelid on the side that is injected, along with a temporarily stuffy nose and sometimes temporary difficulty in swallowing.
-This injection is performed with or without x-ray guidance.
-You will be lying on your back for this injection with your mouth slightly open.
-It is very helpful to the doctor if you try not to swallow during the injection.
-If this injection is performed under x-ray the doctor will first inject a small amount of contrast to confirm the placement of the needle then inject some numbing medicine.
+In some instances, the side effects may include droopiness of your eyelid on the side that is injected, along with a temporarily stuffy nose and sometimes temporary difficulty in swallowing or hoarseness of the voice.
+This injection is performed with fluoroscopic (X-ray) guidance or ultrasound imaging.
+You will be lying on your back for this injection.
+If this injection is performed using X-ray, the doctor will first inject a small amount of contrast dye to confirm the placement of the needle.
+This will be followed by injecting some numbing medicine.

 5. Will I receive a bill from the pain management specialist?

-Your pain management specialist is a physician specialist like your surgeon or internist, and you probably will receive a bill for your pain management specialist's professional service as you would from your other physicians.
+Your pain management specialist is a physician specialist like your surgeon or internist.
+You probably will receive a bill for your pain management specialist's professional service as you would from other physicians.
 If you have any financial concerns, your pain management specialist or an office staff member will answer your questions.